hclpandv/notes-to-self/mysql-cluster-solution.md

 #### Requirements:

-* Required db has write intensive opertions
+* Required db has write intensive operations
 * HA and Loadbalance required to cater large number of requests
 * VM Instance and related resources to be optimized